 Why is GoAudits the best software for your workplace fire safety inspections?

-Choose the best software to help you with this process, without paperwork and heavy admin workload.
-Our comprehensive workplace fire safety software helps you automate many of the manual tasks involved in the fire extinguisher inspection process:
+Choose the best inspection software to help you with this process, without paperwork and heavy admin workload.
+Our comprehensive workplace health and safety software helps you automate many of the manual tasks involved in the fire extinguisher inspection process:

 - easier data collection in the field with smart forms